MinahilNaseer/Data-Cleaning-Preprocessing/README.md

 Google Colab – Development environment

-Power BI – (for visualization, next step after cleaning)
+Power BI – For visualization (next step after cleaning)

 ✅ Outcome

 A cleaned and structured dataset ready for analysis

-Removed noise and inconsistencies for more accurate insights
+Removed noise and inconsistencies → more accurate insights

-Dataset prepared for use in Power BI dashboards and Machine Learning models
+Prepared for use in Power BI dashboards and Machine Learning models

 📂 Files